Machu Picchu: guide to Mosquitoes and Biting Insects

 Amazon Jungle Recommendations:

 The same rules apply to visitors to the jungle, with the additional recommendation to wear long sleeves.
 Although The Lodges are elevated well above the floor of the jungle, we recommend that visitors keep their feet covered because of the unseen midges and sand flies.
+During the dry season (May-October) the mosquito population is often lower than the dry season.
+But is determined by rainfall.
+Sandflies are abundant during the dry season.

 Galapagos Islands Recommendations: